adambard/learnxinyminutes-docs/ada.html.markdown

    New_Value_2 : Integer := Degrees_To_Int (Angle);  --  Note, space before (.

+   --  GNAT is the GNU Ada Translator (compiler).
-   --  Ada has a style guide and GNAT will force you to adhere to it, so that --  all Ada source looks consistent.
+   --  Ada has a style guide and GNAT will warn you to adhere to it, and has --  option to check your style so that you can correct it so that all Ada --  source looks consistent.
 However, the style can be customized.

    --  Yes, you can even define your own floating and fixed point types, this --  is a very rare and unique ability. ```digits``` refers to the minimum